UBC-MOAD/ccar-modeling-docs/code-notes/NEMO_ocean.rst

 * One can also refers to a similar page on `Salishsea-MEOPAR`_.

-* Windows users can also access the code by through `TortoiseSVN`_ and set a backup on your laptop.
+* Windows users can get the code by using `TortoiseSVN`_ for a backup.

-* The structure of directory can be viewed on `NEMO Quick Start Guide`_.
+* The tree structure of directory can be viewed on `NEMO Quick Start Guide`_.

 .. _NEMO Homepage: http://www.nemo-ocean.eu/
 .. _NEMO User Guide: http://www.nemo-ocean.eu/Using-NEMO/User-Guides/Advanced/Using-Subversion-svn/